midusi/convolutional_handshape/README.md

 ## Normal experiments
 To run the normal experiments, install the packages listed in `normal_experiments/code/requirements.txt` and either `normal_experiments/code/requirements-tf.txt` or `normal_experiments/code/requirements-tf-gpu.txt`.

-Then run `python experiment.py`.
-You can select the dataset and model, as well as the parameters at the end of that file.
+Then run `python experiment.py` from the folder `normal_experiments/code/`.
+You edit the file `experiments.py` to  select the dataset and model, as well as the parameters.

 ## Transfer experiments